Solito: A Memoir: Chapter 1

 The story of Solito begins in La Herradura, El Salvador on March 16, 1999.
 Through a phone call, Javier finds out he will be departing to join his parents in the U.S. after being apart for four years.
 On Jueves Santo, Don Chepe and Javier walk to Javier's catholic school to excuse Javier's absence in order to avoid being suspected.
 They lie to the nuns and tell them that Javier will miss school because of a vacation.
-Javier prepares to leave by giving away some of his toys to his friend.
+Javier prepares to leave by giving away some of his toys to his friends.
 He is told he will be traveling with the same coyote as his mother.
 Javier's mother and father worked in the U.S. and saved up to hire a coyote for Javier’s trip.
 Migrant family reunifications can take a lot of time because of the significant costs involved in hiring coyotes.
 An estimate of Javier's coyote services is about 300 American dollars.
 Javier finally departed on his journey on April 6, 1999.
 On that morning, Javier gets ready to leave with the help of Don Chepe, Tia Mali, and Abuelita.
 He says his goodbyes and receives a blessing before leaving to meet the coyote.